HwWobbe/WipHww/README.md

 * * * * * airGap can be integrated into off-site placement
 * * * * * with efficient transport via 4 tB chuncks
 * tweaking TwHwUi Tw/Hw/Ui TW/hw/ui

-## 2023 Challenges:
-* three types of TransitionManagement are needed before the end of 2026
-* GeoSpatial implementation(s)
-  * A Flikr Foundation group may be a useful introduction to the TwGeospatial capabilities
-* extend budgeting throughout the 2026 Events

 <hr>